sap license audit

 A: First, use SAP’s built-in tools: USMM for user measurement and LAW for multi-system consolidation.
 These are the same tools SAP will ask you to run during an audit.
 Additionally, some organizations use third-party Software Asset Management (SAM) tools that integrate with SAP to provide ongoing monitoring and reports.
 Even a well-maintained Excel sheet or dashboard that pulls data from SAP user tables can work if you don’t have specialized tools – the important part is that someone is reviewing the data regularly.

 Q: We have many SAP systems (ERP, BW, CRM).
-How do we ensure a user isn’t counted multiple times?
+How do we prevent a user from being counted multiple times?

 Q: What if our internal audit finds we’re under-licensed in an area?